-The Palestinian Christian Alliance for Peace stands shoulder to shoulder with Muslims and all people who value justice and peace in.
-Our prayers are with the deceased and the injured and with their family members, friends, neighbors.
-Late last year, we expressed our shock at the murder of Jewish worshipers in a synagogue in Pittsburgh.
-We call on all people of faith and on secular civil society groups to confront Islamophobia, anti-semitism, and all forms of racism and bigotry.
+The Palestinian Christian Alliance for Peace stands shoulder to shoulder with Muslims across the world, and all people who value justice, equality, and peace, in condemning the massacre perpetrated against Muslim worshipers at two mosques in Christchurch, New Zealand, on March 15, 2019.
+Our prayers are with the deceased and the injured and with their family members, friends, and faith communities.
+We call on people of all religions, on believers in human rights and dignity for all, and on secular and civil society groups to confront Islamophobia, white supremacy, anti-Semitism, fascism, and all forms of racism and bigotry.

 Destroying Palestinian Universities